fluent/fluent-logger-forward-node/README.md

 See the [FluentD docs](https://docs.fluentd.org/output/forward) for more info.

+Alternatively, see the [Fluent Bit docs](https://docs.fluentbit.io/manual/pipeline/outputs/forward) for info on setting up Fluent Bit.

-For a full list of the server options and methods, see the [FluentServer docs](https://jamiees2.github.io/fluentd-node/classes/fluentserver.html)
+For a full list of the server options and methods, see the [FluentServer docs](https://fluent.github.io/fluent-logger-bulk-node/classes/fluentserver.html)

 ## License